ButAScratch/BannerlordModlists/MODLIST.md

 [Tournaments Enhanced v1.5.9.2]: https://www.nexusmods.com/mountandblade2bannerlord/mods/1449

-- [Detailed Character Creation v1.2.2.5] (Install the Body Sliders and Additional Customization optional file if you'd like.)
+- [Detailed Character Creation v1.2.2.5] (Install the Body Sliders and Additional Customization optional file if you'd like.
+[If you are using MO2, instructions for that are here.])

+[If you are using MO2, instructions for that are here.]: https://github.com/ButAScratch/BannerlordModlists/wiki/Installation-Method-Two/#how-to-install-a-minor-patch-using-mo2
 [Detailed Character Creation v1.2.2.5]: https://www.nexusmods.com/mountandblade2bannerlord/mods/118

 - [Calradia Expanded a1.1.3]